krizelrika/signuppage/README.md

 - Form structure:
     Headline and motivational text above the form.
     Input fields arranged in a two-column grid:
     * First Name

-Last Name
+    * Last Name

-Email
+    * Email

-Phone Number
+    * Phone Number

-Password
+    * Password

-Confirm Password
+    * Confirm Password

-Input styling:

-Default light border (#E5E7EB).

-Focus state: blue border with subtle box-shadow.

-Invalid state: red border on password inputs if invalid (:invalid pseudo-class).

-Button:

-“Start Your Adventure” button styled in #596D48, matching tones from the sidebar background image.

-Hover effects for better user interaction.
+- Input styling: Hover effects for better user interaction.

-Footer link: Text below the form — “Already have an account?
+- Footer link: Text below the form — “Already have an account?
 Log in”.

-Accessibility: Semantic HTML for inputs and labels.
+- Accessibility: Semantic HTML for inputs and labels.

-Image credit: Background image credited at the bottom of the sidebar (e.g., “Photo by Halie West on Unsplash”).
+- Image credit: Background image credited at the bottom of the sidebar (e.g., “Photo by David Clode on Unsplash”).

+## Tech Stack
+- HTML5 for page structure.
+- CSS for layout, styling, pseudo-classes, and hover/focus effects.
+- (Optional) JavaScript can be updated later for full form validation.

-Notes
+### Notes

-Validation: Only individual field validation is implemented using HTML5 and CSS (:invalid).
+- Validation: Only individual field validation is implemented using HTML5 and CSS (:invalid).

-Password matching: Not required yet — full form validation with JavaScript is covered in a later lesson.
+- Password matching: Not required yet — full form validation with JavaScript is covered in a later lesson.

-Responsiveness: This version is desktop-only.
+- Responsiveness: This version is desktop-only.
 Responsive design will be addressed in future curriculum sections.

-Tech Stack
-HTML5 for page structure.

-CSS3 for layout, styling, pseudo-classes, and hover/focus effects.

-(Optional) JavaScript can be added later for full form validation.